 (a) Application requirements.
 Any person requesting that a source be assigned to a General ACDP must submit a written application according to OAR 340-216-0040 that includes the information in OAR 340-216-0040(1), specifies the General ACDP source category, and shows that the source qualifies for the General ACDP.

 (b) Fees.
-Applicants must pay the fees in Table 2 of OAR 340-216-8020.
-The fee class for each General ACDP is as follows:
+Applicants must pay the fees in OAR 340-216-8020.
+The fee class for each General ACDP is Fee Class One unless otherwise specified as follows:

 (A) Hard chrome platers — Fee Class Three;